Boulder, CO – “Vanity Fair”- Between Tours – August 30, 2000

 St Louis, MO – “Disaster” – Cicero’s – May 31, 2000

-At the end of Memorial Day, when I came downstairs, my overnight bag and a guitar full of new songs in hand, my mama was awake.
+At the end of Memorial Day, when I came downstairs with my overnight bag and a guitar case full of new songs, my mama was awake.
 Her hair was piled into a little spiky nest atop her sweet head.
 She greeted me in the kitchen, in her soft robe, a spatula in one hand and a plate of her famous shredded apple Swedish pancakes in the other.
 We ate with our hands.
 She poured me a giant glass of grapefruit juice and sang to me, my own lyrics to remind me just how strong and capable I am of getting through this.
-I hugged her and told her, because it’s the truth, that she’s the absolute best mommy in the world.
+I hugged her and told her (because it’s the truth) that she’s the absolute best mommy in the world.

-On the plane to meet up with the boys, I listened to one of the new songs I wrote and tinkered with its lyrics.
+On the plane to meet up with the boys, I listened to one of the new songs I wrote and tinkered with the lyrics.
 It’s called Disaster.

 Disaster